2021–22 Port Vale F.C. season: EFL League Two

-Hosting second-placed Leyton Orient on 2 October, Port Vale took an early lead but went 2–1 behind on 86 minutes when Tom James – on the pitch despite having been reported as suspended for having received five yellow cards this season – scored a late goal; however substitute Politic scored an equalising stoppage-time goal on his long-awaited debut and Proctor then scored a winner two minutes later.
-The victory was marred however by racist abuse that had been sent over Instagram to opposition goalkeeper Lawrence Vigouroux by Port Vale supporters.
+Hosting second-placed Leyton Orient on 2 October, Port Vale took an early lead but went 2–1 behind on 86 minutes when Tom James – on the pitch despite having been reported as suspended for having received five yellow cards this season – scored a late goal; however, substitute Politic scored an equalising stoppage-time goal on his long-awaited debut and Proctor then scored a winner two minutes later.
+The victory was marred however, by racist abuse that had been sent over Instagram to opposition goalkeeper Lawrence Vigouroux by Port Vale supporters.
 The situation was reversed away at Sutton United as the Vale lost 4–3 despite leading 3–2 with four minutes of regular time remaining; Clarke was philosophical after the match, saying "you have to take your medicine.
 Last week we were joyous because we got injury-time goals, this week we are on the floor.
 But we will respond."
-They went one goal down at home to Barrow, but then responded with three second half goals to move back into third place.
+They went one goal down at home to Barrow but then responded with three second-half goals to move back into third place.
 Vale took the lead against struggling Mansfield Town with a Conlon strike, but ended up drawing the game 1–1.
 On 23 October, the Vale eased to a 3–0 home win over Colchester United, with James Gibbons, James Wilson and substitute Aaron Martin sharing the goals.
-They found themselves a goal down at half-time at Crawley Town, but came back to win 4–1, with the home side reduced to ten men.
-Clarke won a second successive Manager of the Month award, becoming the first Port Vale boss to win the award two months running.
+They found themselves a goal down at half-time at Crawley Town.
+Still, they came back to win 4–1, with the home side reduced to ten men.
+Clarke won a second-successive Manager of the Month award, becoming the first Port Vale boss to win the award two months running.

 On 13 November, Vale played out a 1–1 draw with Bradford City in front of the SKY TV cameras at Vale Park as the Premier League and Championship were on an international break.
 However, with Proctor and now Wilson out with injuries, Vale's form stuttered with a 3–2 defeat at relegation threatened Oldham Athletic.
 Clarke's former club Walsall then eased to a 1–0 win at Vale Park, much to his chagrin as he stated that he was "embarrassed... [and] I won't accept that sort of performance – ever".
 Despite mounting injuries – including long-term absences for joint top-scorers Proctor and Wilson – they returned to winning ways with a 2–0 home victory over a poor Hartlepool United side.